 Currently there are a number of water main connections and water meters around the site which provide potable water.

 3.4 GAS MAINS

-Currently gas mains are located on the Queen and Clissold Street frontages.
+Currently gas mains are located in Victoria and Queen Streets.
 A number of gas meters are located around the site to serve the various buildings and plant.